-HUM102 Thinking Critically about Humanities (2) Sp
+HUM102 Thinking Critically about the Arts and Humanities (2) Sp

 This course will provide an introduction to Humanities disciplines and guidance in navigating the major fields of study, including graduate and professional school information.
 Emphasis is placed on critical thinking, written and oral communication skills using reflective writing and other discursive tools.
-In this course, first year students develop academic and social skills that lead them to success in English, Philosophy and Religion, Foreign Language, Communications.
+In this course, first year students develop academic and social skills that lead them to success in English, Philosophy and Religion, Foreign Language, Communications, and Music.